lexedata/lexedata/docs/Manual.md

 * Edictor can sometimes halt processing without warning, in particular on large datasets or datasets with special assumptions, such as non-concatenative morphemes, polysemous forms, or multi-line comments.
 * Such datasets also quickly become unwieldy in Edictor.
-* In order to support edits using Edictor better, the exporter allows the restriction of the data set to a subset of languages and concepts.
+* In order to support edits using Edictor better, the exporter allows the restriction of the dataset to a subset of languages and concepts.
 The importer does its best to try integrating the changes made in Edictor back to the dataset.
 However, there are a lot of special cases which are insufficiently tested.

 Be careful with the Edictor loop.
 Re-import often, commit often to be able to undo changes, and don't hesitate to [raise an issue](https://github.com/Anaphory/lexedata/issues/new) concerning undesired behavior.
 ```